 Finally, Weebly allows you to add tags to indicate when products go out of stock.
 It offers three paid plans and a forever free plan, starting at $12 a month for a Pro subscription.
 Business and Business Plus cost $25 and $38 respectively, and both come with inventory management, tax calculation, and shipping calculation features.

-Weebly is developed by Square, and is therefore integrated into their POS system.
-Your site utilizes this, allowing you to manage customers from a unified dashboard.
-It's worth noting that in the long-term, there's a pivot towards Square's own ecommerce store builder, with new customers already being funnelled towards it.
-Existing Weebly customers will continue to be supported in terms of features and functionality, however.
+Weebly is developed by Square (opens in new tab), and is integrated into their POS system.
+Your site utilizes this, so you can manage customers from a unified dashboard.
+It's worth noting that long-term, there's a pivot towards Square's own ecommerce store builder, with new customers already funnelled towards it.
+Existing Weebly customers will continue to be supported in terms of features and functionality.

-Zyro is the website builder for beginners.
+Zyro is the website builder for beginners from Hostinger (opens in new tab), one of the best web hosting (opens in new tab) services.
 It features a very simple interface and a low starting price, both of which are perfect if you’re just starting out in website development and don’t want to make a heavy commitment just yet.
 The drag-and-drop interface is super intuitive and helps you set up a website with just a few clicks.